karencfisher/simple-chat/readme.md

 The total length of this altogether, which becomes the next prompt to the model.
 <b>The total combination of pretext and context cannot exceed 2048 tokens, which is the input limit for
 GPT-3</b>.
-When that limit is reached, the earlier portions of the context is truncated.<br>
+When that limit is reached, the earlier portions of the context are truncated.<br>

 <span style="color: gray">
 <h2>Different tasks</h2>